Trucks of Russian peacekeepers move freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, March 1.
-Two more trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, March 5.
+Twenty trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha], have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

-A total of 21 vehicles of Russian peacekeepers passed unhindered along the mentioned road this morning.
+The vehicles were moving from Lachin in the direction of Khankendi along the mentioned road.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.